mtimkovich/slippi-db/README.md

 # Slippi Stats

 Calculates win rate over a set of replay files using [Peppi][peppi].
+The primary goal of this project is to work with doubles games.

 ⚠️ Under construction.